Henry Hastings Sibley: Military commission and trials

-Between September 28 and November 5, 1862, a military commission created by Sibley conducted 392 trials for murder, participation in murder, participation in combat, and rape.
-It was a kangaroo court with no lawyers for the defendants.
-Some of the "trials" lasted only a few minutes.
+Between September 28 and November 5, 1862, a military commission created by Sibley as commanding officer conducted 392 trials for murder, participation in murder, participation in combat, and rape.
+It was a court with no lawyers for the defendants.
+Some of the trials lasted only a few minutes.
 By November 5, the commission had sentenced 307 men to death and given 16 prison terms.
 Sibley approved all death sentences except for one and passed the results on to General John Pope; by November 7, they had cut the total number of death sentences to 303.
-On December 6, 1862, President Abraham Lincoln approved only 39 of the 303 death sentences after having two advisors review them.
+On December 6, 1862, President Abraham Lincoln approved 39 of the 303 death sentences after having two advisors review them.
 Thirty-eight men were hanged at Mankato, December 26, 1862, including at least one whose sentence had been commuted by President Lincoln.